Mandalay Bay Buffet – 2023 Bayside Buffet Prices, Hours & Menu

-(Please note: While Mandalay Bay is open, the Bayside Buffet remains closed – and may be so permanently.
-If and when a re-opening date is announced, we’ll update this article.)
+(Please note: The Bayside Buffet remains closed – and may be so permanently.
+If and when a re-opening date is announced, we’ll update this article.
+Below is the pre-shut down wording.)

 Considering its plush surroundings and location in a fairly upscale resort, the Mandalay Bay’s buffet is reasonably priced, especially compared with other Strip buffets.